Artificial-Linguistic/StudentResultManagementSystem/README.md

 # Student Result Management System

-Developed a C program using File Handling to store results of students and also modify them.
+Developed a C++ program using File Handling to store results of students and also modify them.